mel-liow/covid_reddit_behaviour/reports/methodology.md

 # Methodology

-In order to investigate how substance use on Reddit has changed over the pandemic, we first conduct an exploratory data analysis (eda) on several Reddit datasets described below.
+In order to investigate how substance use on Reddit has changed over the pandemic, we first introduce the dataset and then conduct an exploratory data analysis (eda) on several Reddit datasets which is described below.
 ## Data set

 The datasets were obtained from [Reddit mental health dataset](https://zenodo.org/record/3941387#.YZl5BC1h1QL), a dataset processed and organised by Low et al {cite:p}`low2020natural`.
 They provide us with two CSV files, for each period (pre and post pandemic), for 15 different subreddits.